kevinweber/lazy-load-for-videos/readme.txt

 = 2.2.1.1 =
 * Fixed not working option to disable Vimeo.
 * Removed callback functionality.
+* Merged pull request from @R33D3M33R on Github (https://github.com/kevinweber/lazy-load-for-videos/pull/7): Load video at custom start time wasn't working properly.
+Background-image was always overriden, even if user has set a custom one.

 = 2.2.1 =
 * The "i" link is now optional.
 By default, no information link is displayed.